| VARICOSE VEINSvascular.co.nz>varicose veins See also Varicose veins -

 Back

-Varicose veins are viewed in many quarters as
+to the top Varicose veins are viewed in many quarters as

 a minor disorder with a low priority for treatment.
 However, they are